quicwg/multipath/draft-ietf-quic-multipath.md

 multipath extension is used and an endpoint has multiple addresses that could lead to switching between different paths, it should rather maintain multiple open paths instead.

+### Using multiple paths on the same 4-tuple

+As noted in {{basic-design-points}}, it is possible to create paths that refer to the same 4-tuple.
+For example, the endpoints may want to create paths that use different Differentiated Service markings.
+This could be done in conjunction with scheduling algorithms that match streams to paths, so that for example data frame for low priority streams are sent over low priority paths.
+Since these paths use different path IDs, they can be managed independently to suit the needs of the application.

+There may be cases in which paths are created with different 4-tuples, but end up using the same four tuples as a consequence of path migrations.
+For example:

+* Client starts path 1 from address 192.0.2.1 to server address 198.51.100.1
+* Client starts path 2 from address 192.0.2.2 to server address 198.51.100.1
+* both paths are used for a while.
+* Server sends packet from address 198.51.100.1 to client address 192.0.2.1, with CID indicating path=2.
+* Client receives packet, recognizes a path migration, update source address of path 2 to 192.0.2.1.

+Such unintentional use of the same 4-tuple on different paths ought to be rare.
+When they happen, the two paths would be redundant, and the endpoint will want to close one of them.
+Uncoordinated Abandon from both ends of the connection may result in deleting two paths instead of just one.
+To avoid this pitfall, endpoints could adopt a simple coordination rule, such as only letting the client initiate closure of duplicate paths, or perhaps relying on the application protocol to decide which paths should be closed.

 # New Frames {#frames}